-The group members tried again on July 7, 2019 to transit towards Bileća (BiH), and arrive in Stolac.
+The group members tried again on July 7, 2019 to transit towards Bileća (BiH), and arrived in Stolac.
 Once again, they tried to buy a bus ticket to Mostar (BiH).
-But at the station, one local person observed them and the respondent believed that they called the police because of racist reasons.
+But at the station, one local person observed them and the respondent believed that they called the police because for racist reasons.

 “They looked at my friend from Sudan, because the has no white skin and said: `Police, police!´ A short time after, the police came.”